FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is column Defines the attribute as a column without any custom configuration.
+Defines the attribute as a column without any custom configuration.

+### is column

 ### multi sub trait_mod:<is>